How to Color a Tattoo Like a Pro

 Clean and Edit as you go

-If the area is supposed to be a solid color, but the skin is showing through, correct it right away.
-You probably need to make smaller circles and cover smaller areas at a time, so slow down a bit and inspect your work.
+If the area is supposed to be a solid color, yet the skin is showing through, correct it right away.
+You probably need to make smaller circles and cover smaller areas at a time.
+Slow down a bit and inspect your work.

 Make sure that you thoroughly clean the tube and needles of your machine every time you switch to a new shade or color.
 Not doing this will lead to sloppy and muddied mixes.

 Adding color to a tattoo is arguably the most rewarding part of the process.
-Once you have moved past the outline, it is time to see your vision come to life in front of you, so make sure you know how to add color the correct way.
+Once you have moved past the outline, it is time to see your vision come to life in front of you, thus ensure you know how to add color the correct way.